JibayMcs/MJson-Wiki/docs/faq.md

-# MJSon, mod for Contents Packs
+# Nuwa, mod for Contents Packs

 ??? info "F.A.Q. in English"
-    > Q: What is MJson Mod for ?
+    > Q: What is Nuwa Mod for ?

-    MJson is a mod that allow mapmakers, servers creators, or singles players,
+    Nuwa is a mod that allow mapmakers, servers creators, or singles players,
     to create custom ___Contents Packs___ (work like Resources Packs) to add **blocks**, **items**, or **entities** in Minecraft without touching a line of code !
     Only with ___Jsons___ !